 Bing OCR Requirements

-This topic describes the requirements to install The Bing Optical Character Recognition (OCR) Control and embed it in an application.
+This article is obsolete.
+It describes the requirements to install The Bing Optical Character Recognition (OCR) Control and embed it in an application.

 Requirements for Bing OCR